vuestorefront/vue-storefront/packages/core/docs/architecture/application-context.md

 In most cases you don't need to access the context directly.
 Instead, you can call methods in the [Composables](/guide/composables.html) available in the integration, which internally call API methods with proper parameters.

 However, there are cases when composables are not sufficient or you need to access integration configuration.
-For this reason we have a dedicated composable named `useVSFContext` to easy access the whole context object.
+For this reason we have a dedicated composable named `useVSFContext` to easily access the whole context object.

 For example, you can call `products` API endpoint in Magento integration like so: